learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 ## Moving On

-When you're ready to leave this lab, run learn from the command line.
-If the test pass, enter learn submit.
+When you're ready to leave this lab, run `learn` from the command line.
+If the test pass, enter `learn submit`.
 You'll then be prompted to move on!

 ### Conclusion